Highdown School Radio

 At lunchtime and after school the radio equipment is used for extra-curricular activities.
 Students can use the radio to make their choice of podcasts from radio shows to jingles and adverts.
 They are able to design their own ‘radio shows’ with features including news, interviews, music, quizzes and messages.

 Most of the students who attend regularly are in years 7 and 8; however being part of the radio team is open to all ages.
-Students can find out more information by visiting the radio room on a Tuesday or Thursday lunchtime.

 Every Student can be a Radio Reporter